trentlarson/lives-of-gifts/src/markdown/opportunities.md

 - Come share at one of our events, or let us show you how to start your own.

+### ... in programming?

+- If you are interested in building gifting platforms in a self-sovereign way, we have a lot to discuss.

+### ... in economics?

+- Help us research & publish about widespread, debt-free living.

-### Have money?
+## Have money?

 - I have a feeling you have no shortage of opportunities, but the ideas above might connect you with true inspiration.

 - Challenge grants are available in every domain you want to grow, and that brings even more participation.

-- Let's talk about impact via experiences.
+- For real impact via experiences, let's talk.